Maria Rickmers: Design and construction

-The ship was the second five-masted barque ever built.
-The design rapidly lost popularity as the ships were not economically successful.
-When launched, Maria Rickmers was the largest sailing ship built in the United Kingdom and one of the largest sailing ships in the world.
-She was built by John Russell's shipyard in Glasgow, launched on 18 December 1891, and completed in March 1892.
+Maria Rickmers was built by John Russell's shipyard in Glasgow, launched on 18 December 1891, and completed in March 1892.
+When launched, she was the largest sailing ship built in the United Kingdom and one of the largest sailing ships in the world.
+The ship was the second five-masted barque ever built, after the nitrate-carrying France I. The design rapidly lost popularity as the ships were not economically successful.

 Voyage

 The first leg of her maiden voyage, with a load of coal from the United Kingdom to Singapore, took 82 days.
-Large barques were unstable, a characteristic exacerbated when fully loaded.
+Several of the early five-masted barques were unstable, a characteristic exacerbated when fully loaded.
 The voyage was difficult as the ship was unstable, hard to control, cumbersome, and slow.
-Rickmers was unsatisfied, and sent a harsh message to the ship's captain, which blamed him for the issues.
+Rickmers was unsatisfied, and sent a harsh message to the ship's captain, blaming him for the issues.
 The captain died soon after, which left the ship under the command of the chief mate.
-Maria Rickmers then traveled to Saigon to load rice before sailing to Bremen.
-Her last confirmed sighting was on 24 July 1892, off the coast of Anjer.
+Maria Rickmers then travelled to Saigon to load rice before sailing to Bremen.
+Her last confirmed sighting was on 24 July 1892, off the coast of Anjer on Java.

 The captain of Antioco Accame stated he spotted a five-masted ship with a funnel while sailing 300 nmi west of the Azores on 11 November.
-Another crewmember objected to the description and stated they passed a five-masted ship on 8 October while 400 nmi off Cape Verde.
+Another crew member objected to the description and stated he passed a five-masted ship on 8 October while 400 nmi off Cape Verde.
 In 1894, a tin box was found near Greenock that bore the ship's name.
 Inside was a note that claimed the ship was sinking on 12 December 1892.
-William Fairburn theorized that the ship's new captain felt pressured by the company to sail as fast as possible on the return trip, which lead the unstable vessel to capsize and kill the entire crew.
+William Fairburn theorized that the ship's new captain felt pressured by the company to sail as fast as possible on the return trip, which led the unstable vessel to capsize, killing the entire crew.